 It was fun to recall the history of the Nizams parading through the palace which was origially spread in about 45 acres but is now confined to 12 acres.
-Princess Esra, former wife of Prince Mukarram Jah Bahadur, is instrumental in restoring the palace to its past glory and telling the city their story, before it was forgotten.
+Princess Esra, former wife of Prince Mukarram Jah Bahadur, is instrumental in restoring the palace to its past glory and telling the city their story.
 The Palace now holds souvenirs of the Nizam dynasty through several exhibits - featuring photographs, paintings, crockery, arms, clothes and carriages/cars.
 Certain parts of the palace are not open to the public yet, but one gets a peek into the royalty and grandeur that once was, Chowmahalla(t) palace.

 |Irani chai Nimrah cafe|

 Irani Chai and Osmania biscuit: My first date with Irani chai was in December when I visited Nimrah cafe for a cuppa, but the chai fell flat in terms of taste (too much milk and way too much sugar) and texture.
 Sud convinced me to take the leap of faith (she considered herself to be the lucky food companion) and to order the famous Irani chai of Nimrah and their partners-in-crime osmania biscuits.
 Oh boy!
 Sud was right (it is now certified, she is a lucky food companion).
 The tea tasted better than what I had when I last visited this place.
 After quickly sipping tea and getting refreshed, we headed to Mecca masjid for some peace and calm.
 (It is a bad idea to ask for special Irani chai for your friends visiting Hyderabad, just order your cuppa and enjoy.)